Luming-L/NGG/Welcome file.md

 ### Axolotl Pax7 has similar functions to Pax3
 ### Species-restricted genes in regeneration
 HoxA locus is important in proximal-to-distal limb development and is reactivated during limb regeneration.
-HoxA is a cluster havin
+HoxA is a cluster having a bunch of genes? each gene has two exons and an intron.
 HoxA in axolotl has a increased repeat content and is 3.5 times larger. highly conserved non-exonic elements are not interspersed in the 170-kb repetitive region between HoxA3 and HoxA4
 ## Part 2: the evolution of key tissue formation and regulators